ocrespo/VNCpp/README.md

 Requirements
 ------------

-This software have been builder to Android 4.0 or more
+This software has been built for Android 4.0 or later

 Authors
 -------